Siri2023/creating-a-pipeline-using-scikit-learn-pandas-Seaborn-Yellowbrick/README.md

 ![image](https://user-images.githubusercontent.com/123089800/233320658-074084ab-a0dd-4ec8-98c6-c5818bf43a11.png)

-Load and preprocess the data:loading the breast cancer dataset from scikit-learn and convert it to a pandas dataframe. then split the dataset into training and testing sets using the train_test_split function from scikit-learn.
+Load and preprocess the data: loading the breast cancer dataset from scikit-learn and convert it to a pandas dataframe. then split the dataset into training and testing sets using the train_test_split function from scikit-learn.
 ![image](https://user-images.githubusercontent.com/123089800/233321517-7f54442a-fbf0-4034-8654-cd609825cccf.png)

 ![image](https://user-images.githubusercontent.com/123089800/233321410-167edb52-d7e5-49d1-b30a-6871fbf1632c.png)